Lobesitdoll/mdncomp/README.md

 ![example custom header + filter](https://i.imgur.com/8FFFN0H.png)

-To get a list of valid browser IDs use the option `-, --browser`.
+To get a list of valid browser IDs use the option `-b, --browser`.

 Tip: See config file section below for how you can store custom columns permanently.